stateset/core/readme.md

 # Stateset Core

-**Stateset Core** is a blockchain built using Cosmos SDK and Tendermint.
-It provides a decentralized platform for business processes including agreements, invoices, purchase orders, loans, and more.
+**Stateset Core** is a next-generation blockchain built using Cosmos SDK and Tendermint, designed for intelligent commerce and business automation.
+It provides a decentralized platform for advanced business processes including smart agreements, invoices, purchase orders, loans, stablecoins (ssUSD), and cross-chain commerce functionality.

 ## Prerequisites